-Your cell phone can be one of the more expensive bills you have to pay each month, especially if you carry a smartphone.
-But if you put in some effort to research before buying a phone and choosing a carrier, there are ways you can save a lot of money on your bill.
-The amount you save can amount to hundreds in a few years.
+Your cell phone can be one of the more expensive bills you have to pay each month, especially if you use a smartphone.
+But if you put in some effort to research before buying a phone and choosing a provider, there are ways you can save a lot of money on your bill.
+What you save can amount to hundreds in a few years.
 Here are some tricks for saving on your cell phone.

-1. Sign up for a no-contract deal: Although you can save up to hundreds on a new smartphone if you sign up for a contract deal, you can actually save more if you opt for a no-contract deal and pay full price for the phone.
-This Get Rich Slowly blogger found that the plan she wanted cost $110 a month without contract, versus $140 with the contract.
-Even though she'll have to pay more for the phone — $500 compared with the discounted $200 — she'll be saving $360 a year, which means she'll save $60 in the first year alone, followed by $360 the year after.
-Further, if she wants to switch carriers midway, then she won't have to pay any penalties, because she's not under contract.
-And that's not all; turns out some carriers even offer no-interest payment plans for the phones, so even if you can't afford to pay the full price upfront, you can pay it off in installments.
+1. Sign up for a no-contract deal: Although you can save up to hundreds on a new smartphone if you sign up for a contract deal, you can sometimes save more if you opt for a no-contract deal and pay full price for the phone.
+Even though you'll have to pay more for the phone up front, you can save in the long run in some cases.
+Also, if you decide to switch providers, then you won't have to pay any penalties, because you're not under contract.
+And that's not all; some carriers even offer no-interest payment plans for the phones, so even if you can't afford to pay the full price upfront, you can pay it off in installments.

 3. Get a prepaid phone: A pay-as-you-go phone can save you a lot of money, and you won't be locked down in a contract.
-Another benefit is you'll know exactly what you're going to be charged, and you won't be in for any nasty phone bill surprises.
+Another benefit is you'll know exactly what you're going to be charged, and you won't be in for any phone bill surprises.
 The prepaid option is a smarter option for people who never seem to meet their minutes quota and for those who aren't phone hogs.
 And if you think prepaid phones are outdated, then think again.
-Now you can even use a prepaid plan for smartphone models such as the iPhone 5.
+Now you can even use a prepaid plan for smartphone models such as the iPhone.
 You'll even get the option of unlimited data plans at cheaper rates than contract ones.
-Consumer Reports-recommended prepaid service providers include TracFone, Virgin Mobile, Straight Talk, and T-Mobile.

 4. Use texting apps: If you opt for a smartphone, then you can download one of the free texting apps to your phone, so you won't have to pay for texts.
-My personal favorite is WhatsApp, because you can use it on four types of smartphones: BlackBerry, iPhone, Google Android, and the Nokia phone.
-And the best part about this cool app is that it's free!
+WhatsApp is one of the most popular texting apps, because you can use it on four types of smartphones: BlackBerry, iPhone, Google Android, and the Nokia phone.
+And it's free!

 5. Call from your computer: You can call people from your computer for free with programs like Skype (as long as they are using it to talk to you, too).
 Use this as much as you can instead of your regular phone to cut down on minutes usage.